rust-lang/rustc-dev-guide/src/method-lookup.md

 ### Candidate search

-Finally, to actually pick the method, we will search down the steps, trying to match the receiver type against the candidate types.
+Finally, to actually pick the method, we will search down the steps again, trying to match the receiver type against the candidate types.
+This time, we consider only the steps which can be reached via `Deref`, since we actually need to convert the receiver type to match the `self` type.
+In the examples above, that means we consider only the steps marked with an asterisk.

 At each step, we also consider an auto-ref and auto-mut-ref to see whether that makes any of the candidates match.
 For each resulting receiver type, we consider inherent candidates before extension candidates.
 If there are multiple matching candidates in a group, we report an